|Why Submit Your Work to ASE 2018?|

 Role of Imaging in Patient Care:

 - Character limit – Abstracts are limited to 2,250 characters.
 This includes the text plus any graphic/table, but not the title or authors.
 Punctuation counts as a character, but spaces do not.
-The online submission site will automatically calculate an abstract’s characters and will notify the author if the submission exceeds the maximum character limit.
+The submission site will automatically calculate an abstract’s characters and will notify the author if the submission exceeds the maximum character limit.

 - Tables/Graphics – The use of tables and graphics are encouraged if they are relevant to the research submitted.
 Addition of a table deducts 250 characters no matter how many characters the table itself contains.
 Addition of a graphic also deducts 250 characters.
 Please be mindful that tables and graphics, if the quality submitted is poor, will appear badly in print and electronic publications.
-The online submission site supports both .gif and .jpg graphic formats.
+The submission site supports both .gif and .jpg graphic formats.

 - Abbreviations – A maximum of five (5) unique abbreviations is allowed within the body of the abstract.
 No abbreviations should appear in the title.
 Place abbreviations in parentheses after the full word or phrase the first time it appears.
 Abbreviations increase the difficulty of reading and evaluating abstracts, which will be considered in the review process.